Cosmology at the end of the world: Action comparison

 The coexistence of different non-extremal black holes implies the necessity of studying which one of them has the smallest action, before a comparison with the extremal case can be made.
 To do so, we should fix an Euclidean periodicity $\beta$ and a charge $Q$, find the different corresponding values of $r_+$ and compare the actions for each of them.

-Nonetheless, since, as we have already pointed out, we are interested in solutions involving near-critical branes, and this requires to have a black hole near extremality in order to have a positive preparation time, we are safely into the region where only one non-extremal phase exists \autocite{1-}.
-Therefore, we are allowed to choose $r_+$ and $r_-$ (and therefore the charge) independently, and compare directly the resulting action with the corresponding extremal action with the same charge.
+Nonetheless, since, as we have already pointed out, we are interested in solutions involving near-critical branes, and this requires to have a large black hole near extremality in order to have a positive preparation time, we are safely into the region where only one non-extremal phase exists \cite{1-}.
+Note that the parameter we want to fix is the preparation time $\tau_0$, which is meaningful in the dual CFT, and not the Euclidean periodicity $\beta$.
+But for $Q>Q_{crit}$, a numerical analysis shows that, given a tension $T$, when $\tau_0>0$ it is in a one-to-one correspondence with $\beta$.
+In other words, fixing $Q$, $T$ and $\beta$ or fixing $Q$, $T$ and $\tau_0$ is completely equivalent for the region of parameters of our interest, and there is only one possible non-extremal phase for each choice of parameters.
+Therefore, we are allowed to choose $r_+$ and $r_-$ independently, and a tension $T$ (this is equivalent to choose a tension $T$, a charge $Q$ and a preparation time $\tau_0$) and compare directly the resulting action with the corresponding extremal action with the same charge.